 Group opportunities include indoor and outdoor playgroups, classes on how to connect with your baby during pregnancy and the early months, classes on how to manage the toddler years, preschool academy, family wellness, and more!

 The LISD Parents as Teachers program Facebook page is where information about upcoming events and activities that you and your little ones can participate in is regularly posted.

 In addition to Parents as Teachers, Leander ISD offers a variety of other early childhood education opportunities to help our community thrive:

 - FREE Full Day Prekindergarten – for qualifying children at select campuses across the district.

 - Young Parent Services – A program for teen parents, including prenatal and postpartum educational services, offered both at school and at home, for support of current students and their young children.

 - Early Childhood Special Education – For students that meet eligibility and need special education services, LISD offers a continuum of services designed to meet the individual needs of our students.
 Services are offered on a variety of campuses throughout the district.
-A description of the ECSE services can be found in the special education services descriptions.

 - Child Find – locating, identifying, and evaluating children from birth to 21 years of age and their possible need for special education and related services.

 We can’t wait to partner with you and your little ones as we help them grow, prepare, and develop for school and beyond!